bubbakk/JoM/README.md

 GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with Nome-Programma.
+You should have received a copy of the GNU Affero General Public License along with "JoM|The Job Manager".
 If not, see <http://www.gnu.org/licenses/>.